 ProAct is headquartered in Eagan and has additional operations in Red Wing, Zumbrota and in Hudson, Wis.
 Its mission is to provide person-centered services that enhance the quality of life for people with disabilities in the areas of employment, life skills, and community inclusion.

-* News Release by ProAct, Inc.: Disabled World makes no warranties or representations in connection therewith.
+*News Release by ProAct, Inc.: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.